 In the past, high-value brands were defined by quality and the high prices of their clothes.
 However, in the current economic situation, that does not guarantee success.
 Instead, things like brand recognition, exclusive design, gamification, and last mile service are playing a significant role in the success of brands.

 Thus far, Fabletics’ strategy has paid off.
 They plan to open physical outlets to add to their existing stores in places like Florida, Illinois, and California.
 According to the firm’s general manager, their success is attributed to their ability to reimagine a high-value brand.
-Their membership model has also been crucial in helping them deliver to customers what they want.

 The Reverse Showrooming Model